sinh-png/kha-tuts/README.md

-# kha-tuts
 My collection of tutorials for Kha.

-Everything in this repo is under public domain, please use anything you find here the way you want if it benefits you.
+Everything in this repository is under public domain EXCEPT for anything inside quote blocks.
+Please don't hesitate to use anything you find in this repo the way you want EXCEPT for anything inside quote blocks!

+Tutorials with "[WIP]" tag are imcomplete so please hold on reading them until the tag get removed otherwise it will be embarrassing for me.